Dark Souls developer FromSoftware and fantasy writer George R. R. Martin unite for Elden Ring, the ultimate dark fantasy RPG.

 Yes, I am🌟— Yuka Kitamura (@_Yuka_Kitamura_) March 25, 2020

-Stay tuned for more updates – many fans expect a hint of news to be dropped at 2020’s Tokyo Game Show.
+Stay tuned for more updates – many fans expect a hint of news to be dropped over the coming months.
 Until then, check out the E3 announcement trailer below.